kaihirota/Airwallex-Exchange-Rate-Monitor/airwallex.md

 ## Instruction

 As discussed, the next step in our interview process is for you to complete the Airwallex coding challenge.
 Please find the instructions for the challenge [here.](https://drive.google.com/file/d/17RNueLW8XD4uhHk3gOevauX_NWDcXdCH/view?usp=sharing)
-There is no hard time limit on this but we would love for you to send it back to me by Monday 19th July 9am so make sure you put your best foot forward We’re primarily looking for a correct solution, but we are an engineering company at our core, so give some thought to how your code is structured, levels of abstraction, testing and extensibility for the future.
+There is no hard time limit on this, but we would love for you to send it back to me by Monday 19th July 9am so make sure you put your best foot forward We’re primarily looking for a correct solution, but we are an engineering company at our core, so give some thought to how your code is structured, levels of abstraction, testing and extensibility for the future.
 Please do the assessment in your coding language of choice.
 We have no preference.

 ---

 ## Design Document

-> You may assume that for each currency pair, currency conversion rates are streamed at a constant rate of one per second. ie. for two consecutive "CNYAUD" entries in the input file, they will have timestamps that differ by one second
+> You may assume that for each currency pair, currency conversion rates are streamed at a constant rate of one per second. i.e. for two consecutive "CNYAUD" entries in the input file, they will have timestamps that differ by one second

 Based on the assumption that new data point for each conversion rates are received every second, the number of data points received per second is
 $$